mobile app bar

 Golden State Warriors guard Stephen Curry (30) stands on the court during a time out during the fourth quarter against the New York Knicks at Madison Square Garden.

-The Golden State Warriors’ season continues to unravel with Dub Nation now feeling jittery over potentially having a rather short post-season.
-Stephen Curry’s long absence has not helped them, with the Warriors now having lost five in a row.
-The Chef, however, refuses to throw in the towel this season, and is hell-bent coming back before the play-in begins.
+The Golden State Warriors’ season is unravelling with every passing game, and Stephen Curry’s long absence is not helping at all.
+The Dub Nation is now feeling jittery over the possibility of having a rather short postseason with the Warriors losing five in a row.
+The Chef, however, refuses to throw in the towel on this season.

 In an interview with The Athletic, Curry, who recently turned 38, said, “If we have stuff to play for, we play.
 So, I’m working to get back.”

-Curry has missed 18 back-to-back games for the Warriors now with a patellofemoral pain syndrome, more commonly known as ‘runners knee’.
-The Warriors are set to re-evaluate him on 22nd March, with hopes of having a clear timeline on his return then.
+Curry has missed 18 games due to patellofemoral pain syndrome, more commonly known as runner’s knee.
+The Warriors are set to re-evaluate him on March 22.
+They are hoping to have a clear timeline on his return by then.

 “Hopefully, see this team that’s currently constructed healthy for a stretch to learn as much as we can and compete.
-That’s who we are.”
+That’s who we are,” he added.

 The Warriors play the Wizards on Monday in what is a must-win game.
-They have to snap out of their losing streak to keep themselves in the hunt for higher seeds, or prevent themselves from dropping out of the top 10 altogether.
+They have to snap out of their losing streak to keep themselves in the hunt for higher seeds and prevent themselves from dropping out of the top 10 altogether.

 About the author